robbiebarrat/plant-art/README.md

 * More sample artworks

+* Use of a voltage booster for more accurate readings

 * Differences between plots during the night and during the day

 * More stuff dealing with pen-plotting (I use an axidraw to get my plots on paper)